SUNFLOWER

 Optimization of absorber structure design

-General objective will be the defining of the system-integration layout and design as well as the supporting of the pre-engineering work.
-The first innovative approach is to develop tailored static volumetric absorber structures for the novel power cycle architecture combining CSP technology with CAES.
-A second innovative approach is the evaluation of a novel active high-flux OVAR concept, introducing an active rotation of the absorber, which allows up to 1000 suns mean concentration ratio (≈1 MW/m² mean flux), pushing the peak flux up to about 4.5 MW/m².
-The present project will push this novel rotating absorber technology a step further (at TRL 4).
+b) Evaluation of a novel active high-flux OVAR concept, introducing absorber rotation to achieve up to 1000 suns mean concentration ratio (≈1 MW/m² mean flux), and peak fluxes up to about 4.5 MW/m².
+SUNFLOWER will push this novel rotating absorber technology a step further (at TRL 4).

 Absorber material improvement